-Jobless Claims 4-week Average in the United States is expected to be 380.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Jobless Claims 4-week Average in the United States to stand at 320.00 in 12 months time.
-In the long-term, the United States Jobless Claims 4-week Average is projected to trend around 300.00 Thousand in 2022, according to our econometric models.
+Jobless Claims 4-week Average in the United States is expected to be 260.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Jobless Claims 4-week Average is projected to trend around 220.00 Thousand in 2022 and 270.00 Thousand in 2023, according to our econometric models.